 TaxAct® customers can enter multiple Forms 1099-B quickly and easily by importing a .CSV (comma separated values) file.
-This feature is only available to Plus, Premium, and business product users.
+This feature is available in TaxAct Premier+ and above.
 See Entering in Program - Form 1099-B for manual entry instructions.

-In order to do this, you will need to obtain a spreadsheet file from your broker (or create one of your own) and save it to your computer.
+In order to import transactions, you will need to obtain a spreadsheet file from your broker (or create one of your own) and save it to your computer.
 If you use Microsoft Excel or Open Office to open files, you must convert the spreadsheet file to .CSV format, and then import that file into TaxAct.
 For an example, see the following sample .CSV:

 To import a .CSV file into your TaxAct return, follow the steps below: